Last Updated on November 16, 2021 by Alexis Voisard

 1. Diverse classroom environment

-The classes that I’ve taken here at Richmond have felt a lot different than classes at my home university.
+The classes that I’ve taken here in London have felt a lot different than classes at my home university.
 Instead of having daily homework assignments and quizzes, I only have a midterm, final, and a few papers or presentations, and that’s all that counts towards my final grade.
 It requires a different kind of focus, and I’ve definitely had to re-evaluate how I dedicate time to getting assignments completed.
 Doing research and taking time to write and re-write my essays have taught me how to effectively set goals and complete tasks to get a big project finished, which is definitely crucial to my future job as a writer.

 Additionally, my History of London course takes us out of the classroom every Wednesday to explore a different area of London.
 It’s really taught me how to evaluate how history is presented in museum exhibits, and what kind of narrative is told through descriptions of artifacts and how they’re displayed.
 I’ve walked along the path of the Great Fire of 1666 and walked along the Thames River to explore London’s theatre culture and dockland history.
 This class has taken me to the non-touristy sites of London to really grasp the rich history of this city.
 Without it, my knowledge of London would have been reduced to recognizing emblems like the London Eye or knowing the difference between Tower Bridge and London Bridge.
 Nevertheless, there is so much to gain from learning outside the classroom, and I’m so grateful for the experiences international education has given me.